 In Conclusion- How do you eat on a budget on long-term travels?

 We know that most of the information given in this article are general knowledge but they are what we stick by to keep our budget so low during our travels this year.
 Before this year we never had such a strict budget.
 It felt quite difficult at first but we eventually got the hang of it.
-Hopefully, can help some of you plan your long-term food travel budget better and understand how to save money by cooking.
+Hopefully, can help some of you plan your long-term food travel budget better and understand how to save money by cooking and traveling in general, there are even other resources like a travel agency in Bhutan which help you travel to this country in an affordable way.

 What about special ingredients unique to the country?